aws-solutions-library-samples/guidance-for-live-streams-hosted-by-digital-humans-on-aws/README.md

 Enter the Amazon S3 name {bucket name} and Amazon CloudFront {delivery address}, (Note that all distribution addresses must start with ‘https’, and end with‘/’
 ![Alt text](https://github.com/aws-solutions-library-samples/guidance-for-live-streams-hosted-by-digital-humans-on-aws/blob/main/assets/images/Picture2.png)

-c Give the stack a name, use the default values for the others, and click summit
+c Give the stack a name, use the default values for the others settings, and click summit

 Automatically execute the template to establish a digital human control serverless architecture  After successful deployment, there will be an API Gateway root address in the output.
 Please remember that this address is {API root address}